tellor-io/dataSpecs/types/LendingPairToxicity.md

 ## Suggested Data Sources

 Calculating this toxicity measure depends on multiple on-chain and off-chain data points.
-The set of lending protocols used to calculate this measure is determined by Stader labs.
-The set of on-chain token markets used to check liquidity is also determined by Stader labs.
+The set of lending protocols used to calculate this measure is as follows: Hundred Finance and Aave.
+The set of on-chain token markets used to check liquidity is as follows: Balancer and QuickSwap.
+These sources will likely be updated in the future.
 Token prices should be derived from multiple sources.